 Reasons for terminating a contract

 There are different circumstances in which a contract may be ended.
 Check which of the following common types of termination may apply to you.

 Termination for convenience

-Termination for any reason by notice.
-The notice period will be found in the contract (eg 30 days' notice period).
-Remember that if you aren't specifically allowed to do this in the contract, you cannot just end a contract because it no longer meets your business needs.
-Always consider this when agreeing to something.
-Being able to get out when you want, for any reason, is really important.
+If a contract doesn’t specifically allow you to terminate for convenience, you cannot just end the contract because it no longer meets your or your business needs.
+Always consider this when agreeing to enter into a contract.
+Being able to get out when you want, for any reason, is often important.

 Termination for cause